joaquim-verges/Helium/README.md

 ## PagerViewDelegate

-Another widely use UI pattern is the ViewPager, so Helium provides a ViewDelegate that you can use out of the box.
+Another widely use UI pattern is the ViewPager, so Helium provides a `ViewDelegate` that you can use out of the box.

 Configuration:

-- A FragmentPageProvider, that defines which Fragment goes in which page.
+- `FragmentPageProvider`, that defines which Fragment goes in which page.

 There's also a handful of configuration options to customize your layout, view pager configuration, etc.